-WSG believes slab-on-grade construction can be used for the lower level and garage floor systems, provided the risk of differential slab movement is recognized and the design and construction precautions outlined below are observed.
+WSG understands slab-on-grade floor systems will be preferred for the attached garages.
+Based on the results of the subsurface exploration and laboratory testing, WSG believes slab-on-grade construction can be used, provided the risk of differential slab movement is recognized and the design and construction precautions outlined below are observed.

 - 1. Floor slabs should be designed and constructed as floating slabs, separated from foundation walls, columns, and plumbing intrusions by the use of cellotex or another approved material. - Interior partition walls should not bear on floor slabs but should be hung from interior framing and constructed with a slip joint at the wall-to-slab connection.
 The slip joint should provide for a minimum of 11/2 inches of vertical movement. - 3.
 Floor slabs should be constructed with control joints located a maximum of 12 feet on center to control natural, unavoidable cracking associated with concrete shrinkage that commonly occurs during curing.
 Control joint locations should be carefully selected to intersect slab intrusions, corners, and other locations where shrinkage cracking is common. - 4.
 Underslab subgrade (natural soils or fill) areas should be graded to drain to the building perimeter to prevent the accumulation of water. - 5.
-Topsoil and/or organic material should be completely removed from below all floor slab areas.
-WSG recommends at least 1-foot of the lean clay and/or bedrock materials be removed and replaced with properly compacted Low Volume Change (LVC) soils to mitigate expansive soil and bedrock effects on floor slabs.
+Topsoil and/or organic material and any existing fill materials should be completely removed from below all floor slab areas.
 After stripping and completing all cuts and prior to placement of any fill or floor slab concrete, WSG recommends the exposed subgrade be scarified to a depth of 6-inches, moisture conditioned to within +/-2% of optimum moisture content and compacted to at least 95% of the maximum standard Proctor density.

-Fill material used to bring underslab areas to grade should consist of approved imported non-expansive materials and compacted to at least 95% of the maximum standard Proctor density within $\pm 2\%$ of optimum moisture content (ASTM D698).

-The on-site clay and bedrock materials could be suitable for use beneath floor slabs but will likely require moisture conditioning and processing prior to use.
+Fill material used to bring underslab areas to grade should consist of either approved Low Volume Change (LVC) soils or imported non-expansive materials and compacted to at least 95% of the maximum standard Proctor density within $\pm 2\%$ of optimum moisture content (ASTM D698).
+The on-site lean clay could be suitable for use beneath floor slabs but will likely require moisture conditioning and processing prior to use.